 If you’re going to have a speaker, choose each one wisely.
-It is essential (s)he is passionate, energetic and engaging while delivering succinct, eloquent and impactful information to your audience.
+It is essential they are passionate, energetic and engaging while delivering succinct, eloquent and impactful information to your audience.
 Here are our best tips.

 Why are We Here?

-Immediately impart value about what services – or good – your org is doing in the community.
-Teach the crowd about how you are different from anyone else doing similar work.
+Immediately impart value about what services, impact – or good – your org is doing in the community.
+Demonstrate to the crowd how you are different from anyone else doing similar work.
 Tell the crowd your why by using succinct, emotional storytelling.
 Hook them from the word go!

 What Can We Do Together?

 Remind the room we’re here to raise money to help folks who need it.
 Tell an emotional but SHORT story about someone who struggled and through the aid of your org, has benefitted and flourished despite their difficulties.
 Reinforce our collective goal by outlining what good you will do or begin doing with their support.
 They’ll be more likely to feel involved, which in turn makes them more likely to give big.

 Make Donors Feel Something

 Whatever the story, take your donors on a meaningful journey.
 Make them laugh.
 Make them cry.
 Present the challenges and a touch of fear.
 Instill hope.
 Position your org as the change maker in the story and the hero in your service recipients’ lives.
 People love to help others and do so only when compelled by emotion of some sort.
 Give them the emotion and they’ll respond accordingly.